google-parfait/federated-language/docs/index.md

 A **transformations** creates a new [AST](#ast) an existing one.
-Transformations can operate on `federated_language.framework.ComputationBuildingBlock`s in order to transform the Python representation of an [AST](#ast) or on `computation_pb2.Computation`s in order to transform the Proto or serialized representation of an [AST](#ast).
+Transformations can operate on `federated_language.framework.ComputationBuildingBlock`s in order to transform the Python representation of an [AST](#ast) or on `computation_pb2.Computation`s in order to transform the Protobuf or serialized representation of an [AST](#ast).

 An **atomic transformation** is one that applies a single mutation (possibly